mrobinsonbb/CredMaster/README.md

 # CredMaster #

-Launch a password spray / brute force attach via Amazon AWS passthrough proxies, shifting the requesting IP address for every authentication attempt.
-This dynamically creates FireProx APIs for more evasive password sprays.
+Launch a password spray / brute force attach via proxies (AWS, Cloudflare, Azure, GCP, Alibaba), shifting the requesting IP address for every authentication attempt.
+This dynamically creates FireProx or OmniProx APIs for more evasive password sprays.

-Shoutout to [@ustayready](https://twitter.com/ustayready) for his [CredKing](https://github.com/ustayready/CredKing) and [FireProx](https://github.com/ustayready/fireprox) tools, which form the base of this suite.
+Shoutout to [@ustayready](https://twitter.com/ustayready) for his [CredKing](https://github.com/ustayready/CredKing), [FireProx](https://github.com/ustayready/fireprox) tools, which form the base of this suite; and [@ZephrFish](https://twitter.com/ZephrFish) for [OmniProx](https://github.com/ZephrFish/OmniProx.git).

 See all the full notes on the [Wiki](https://github.com/knavesec/CredMaster/wiki), tool released with specifics in this [blogpost](https://whynotsecurity.com/blog/credmaster/)